apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**An Afternoon at the Timothée Chalamet Look-alike Competition**
+**7 winning dietary supplements for sleep, bone health and more**

-You can read more about it [here](http://www.vulture.com/article/an-afternoon-at-the-timothe-chalamet-lookalike-competition.html).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2024/10/28/calcium-b12-vitamind-melatonin-collagen-fishoil-magnesium/).

 ## Requirements
 - Python 3.8